Send a 3D model by link with in-browser viewing

 Architect

-Send a volumetric study: the client rotates it on screen.
+Send a volume mock-up: the client rotates it on screen.

 Product designer